badspacebar/sdk/resources/content.md

 local function on_after_attack()
   print('attack is on cooldown')
-  -- you can return true to block other callbacks
+  -- you can return true to block other callbacks (Like callbacks registered by other plugin/module) -- return true

+  -- [on_after_attack] is called continuously, set bool to false can stop subsequent calls for the current attack.
-  -- return true
+  -- orb.combat.set_invoke_after_attack(bool)
 end

 orb.combat.register_f_after_attack(on_after_attack)